pixelpark/middleman-sitemap/README.md

 </ul>
 ```

-If you dont wanna have layout at this page, dont't forget to add:
+If you don't wanna have layout at this page, don't forget to add:
 ```ruby
 page "/sitemap.html", :layout => false
 ```